iDoMeteor/7lap/7-layer-app-paradigm.md

 I digress.

-If you are writing network tools, frameworks, APIs, or any other sofware which falls outside of the context as described, then only a subset of these layers may apply to your software.
+If you are writing tools, frameworks, APIs, or any other sofware which falls outside of the context as described, then only a subset of these layers may apply to your software.
+For our purposes, we are explicity concerned with the design and implementation of a **modern web *and/or* mobile application** deployed to the Internet-at-large.

 ## The 6 Layers Almost Every Modern Application Requires